sickcodes/Docker-OSX/README.md

 # Start the same container later (persistent disk)

+1. You can now pull the `.img` file out of the container, which is stored in `/var/lib/docker`, and supply it as a runtime argument to the `:naked` Docker image.
+See above.

-This is for when you want to run the SAME container again later.
+2. This is for when you want to run the SAME container again later.

 If you don't run this you will have a new image every time.